-The bonds are listed on the Official List of the Channel Islands Securities Exchange Authority Ltd (CISE).
-The CISE is a stock exchange recognised by HMRC for the purposes of the quoted Eurobond exemption.
-These bonds are listed on the CISE rather than the London Stock Exchange (LSE) for ease of administration.
+The bonds are listed on The International Stock Exchange in the Channel Islands, TISE.
+TISE is a stock exchange recognised by HMRC for the purposes of the quoted Eurobond exemption.
+These bonds are listed on TISE rather than the London Stock Exchange (LSE) for ease of administration.
 Since the bonds are not traded, the greater administrative requirements imposed by the LSE are not necessary.

 More information in relation to Kelda’s Eurobond debt can be found in this year’s financial statements of Kelda Eurobond Co Limited.

 Further detail of our corporate taxation and deferred tax accounting are set out in our financial statements.

 Yorkshire Water is the main company within the Kelda Group.